 Ok.
 So buying tools and materials is the cheapest from China.

-The cheapest one I know is Amazing hair store.
+The cheapest store I know is Amazing hair store.
 They have synthetic swiss lace at the lowest price in different colors, the cheapest drawing card, good holders, needles, siccors, canvas head(only medium size), block holders in many type and even monofilament for mono tops which is rare on the market.
-I didn’t tried their bulk hair but the other stuff they sell are all good quality, so maybe the hair too.
 The only problem with them that the shipping takes a lot of time, but they don’t charge a lot for regular airmail, only the express shipping is expensive.
 If you’re on a budget, you need this seller. (anyway, they are up on eBay, but the fleshtone lace only available in the online store, and a US seller sell their lace for double price and the size is half, so beware)

 Hugo Royers store is a UK located online shop for mostly theatrical wig makers, but a lot of stuff is useable for everyday wigs.
 They have blocks in every size (wooden and canvas), good asian needles, regular tools for regular price.
 They have a lot of materials for cap building.
 Be careful with the laces.
 Film lace is too soft and fragile for everyday wearing.
 2905 or 2906 stage laces are strong and durable but they are fraying as well, so if you want to cut the excess lace, you should choose something else.
 Don’t buy german needles from them because their german needle is so thick that it can’t be pushed through the small holes.